degdigital/skeletor/README.md

 2. From the command line, type `npm install` to install all Node dependencies.
 You should also install grunt globally, if you haven't already.
 3. If using JSPM: install JSPM globally, then type `jspm install` in the command line to install all JSPM dependencies.
 If asked to create a config.js file, type `Yes`.
 4. From the command line, type `grunt` to generate your first Pattern Lab build.
+5. From the command line, type `grunt serve` to launch Skeletor's included local server (optional).

 ## Atomic Design & Pattern Lab